carolinaborim/documentation/source/includes/use_case_scenarios/_use_case_scenarios.md

 ## Get dealer name of an equipment
   Given I'm a developer,<br>
-  When I do a request to Dealer API, asking for a a specific dealer<br>
+  When I do a request to Dealer API, asking for a specific dealer<br>
   The dealer API will answer with the requested dealer<br>

   **How it works?**